mdub/fake-aws-sdk-s3/README.md

 # FakeAws::S3

-**WARNING: abandonware**: This project never went anywhere, and was never released.
-I decided to focus on faking out the
+**WARNING: abandonware**: This project was abandoned in favour of https://github.com/mdub/sham_s3.

 <hr/>